Enterprise

 - Rules and policies live in your repo or cloud storage.
 Outputs go where you direct them.

-- Optional catalog integration for schema-aware analysis (Snowflake metadata).
+- Optional catalog integration for schema-aware analysis (Snowflake, PostgreSQL, BigQuery, or Databricks metadata).

 Deployment Options